claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

 }
 ```

-### 3. Remove calls to clearFirestoreData
+### 3. Remove calls to clearFirestore

-- I tried many many things to get calls to `clearFirestoreData` working on an emulator on a different port
+- I tried many many things to get calls to `clearFirestore` working on an emulator on a different port
+  - It was actually `clearFirestoreData`, as that was when I was working with the older version
 - None of them worked
 - I found the following links:
   - https://stackoverflow.com/questions/74821542/why-an-error-connect-econnrefused-127-0-0-18080-occurs-when-testing-firestore